nitinskunigal/Inventory-Operations-Enhancement-Initiative-Business-Analysis-Phase/README.md

 MapleDash’s fulfillment model depends on accurate inventory visibility, reliable replenishment, and disciplined execution across multiple warehouses.
 As order volumes and SKU complexity increased, operational processes failed to scale at the same pace.

-The core problem is misalignment between physical inventory movements and system updates, leading to:

-- Delayed or inconsistent inventory synchronization after receiving, putaway, replenishment, and cycle counting
+The core issue is not missing systems, but misalignment between physical inventory movements and system updates.
+Receiving, putaway, replenishment, and cycle counts often complete physically before systems are validated.
-- Excessive supervisor intervention for routine discrepancies
-- SKU-level stock imbalances masked by healthy-looking aggregate KPIs
-- ATP overselling and pick-time shortages despite sufficient total inventory
+- Execution Gaps: These timing gaps distort ATP, leading to overselling and pick-time shortages.
-- Reactive replenishment behavior driven by execution gaps rather than demand signals
+- Hidden Risk: Aggregate inventory looks healthy, but SKU-level imbalances and localized stockout risk are hidden.
+- Operational Impact: Because system data can’t be fully trusted, supervisors step in to manually resolve routine discrepancies, creating a reactive operating model.
+- Strategic Need: The organization doesn’t need new platforms.
+It needs stronger execution discipline, clearer system control points, and workflows that guide routine decisions automatically.

 Strategically, MapleDash does not need a full system replacement or advanced automation to resolve these challenges.
 What is required is stronger execution discipline, system-directed workflows for routine activities, and clear exception thresholds that focus human effort where it adds the most value.